 On the same day that we learned we defeated Enbridge, we saw our Prime Minister Trudeau approve the Kinder Morgan pipeline.
 The plan — to bring tar sands oil across BC and through Vancouver harbour, increasing oil tanker traffic by 400%— was approved despite evidence and clear opposition from First Nations, municipalities and a majority of British Columbians.
 Just like with Enbridge, we won’t let this get built.
-Together with RAVEN, Sierra Club BC and the Force of Nature Alliance, we are launching Pull Together on Kinder Morgan, using the same community fundraising strategy that won last time.
+Together with RAVEN, Sierra Club BC and the Force of Nature Alliance, we launched Pull Together on Kinder Morgan, using the same community fundraising strategy that won last time.
 Pull Together is a tangible way individuals, communities and businesses can provide financial support to First Nations legal cases and moral support to everyone on the front lines against this project.

 What is the legal basis of the court actions?

 On May 19, 2016, the National Energy Board issued a Report in which it found that Kinder Morgan’s proposed TransMountain Expansion Project is in the public interest, and that it is not likely to cause any significant environmental effects.
 On November 29, 2016, the Canadian government approved the project.
 Tsleil-Waututh First Nation, Coldwater First Nations and Squamish First Nation are challenging both the NEB report and the Decision of the government through Judicial Reviews.
 The Stk’emlupsemc Te Secwepemc joined the campaign in August 2017.
 They are arguing that the Decision infringes their Aboriginal title and rights, and that Canada breached its duty to consult and accommodate.
 All four Nations consulted the traditional ecological knowledge of their members and also commissioned extensive technical and cultural studies to determine the impacts of the proposed project on their lands, water and people.
 The nations are seeking an order “quashing”, or setting aside, the Decision of the Governor in Council and the project’s Certificate of public convenience and necessity, as well as a declaration that the Decision constitutes a breach by the Crown of its legal and constitutional duty to consult with Tsleil-Waututh, Coldwater, Stk’emlupsemc Te Secwepemc and Squamish First Nations.

 Why does Tsleil-Waututh Nation oppose Kinder Morgan?